KaiStephens/crimson-hat-445b/README.md

-# QUANTUM - Minimalist AI-Inspired Apparel
+# Artificial Wearables - Minimalist AI-Inspired Apparel

 A super minimalist e-commerce store for AI-inspired merchandise with clean design aesthetics and subtle animations.